jamesjoshuahill/jamesjoshuahill.github.io/_posts/2014-09-25-tech-talk-improving-specs-with-rspec-3.md

 title: "Talk: Improving specs with RSpec 3"
 categories: talk
 ---

-In my second tech talk at [globaldev] I demonstrated some new features in RSpec 3 that could improve your specs.
+In my second tech talk at globaldev I demonstrated some new features in RSpec 3 that could improve your specs: verifying doubles, composable matchers and test spies.

-I have shared the [code examples] I used to demostrate **verifying doubles** and **test spies** so you can try them out for yourself.
+I have shared the [code examples] I used to demostrate verifying doubles and test spies so you can try them out for yourself.

 The talk was recorded, so _watch this space!_ for the video.